Macrometacorp/tutorial-cryptotrading/README.md

 The tenant, user name and password to connect to the provided federation URL will be asked by the UI directly.

 # How to run app locally
+> NOTE: This step is just for running the UI locally.
+The actual app is deployed on an AWS S3 Bucket.
+For the steps on S3 goto the `How to deploy app on S3` section.

 Go to crypto-demo and run the following
 If `node_modules` is not there, execute `npm install`.

 Once all the node modules have been installed execute `npm start` to start the development server.
 This will start a local development server on `localhost:<some_port>`.

-# How to deploy app on s3
+# How to deploy app on S3

 Do to crypto-demo and run `npm run build`.
 This will create a folder build.